Arsenal F.C. in European football: Regular qualification, European Cup runners-up: 2005 to 2017

 Arsenal qualified for the group stages of the Champions League in the 2005–06 season, finishing first in a group containing Ajax, Sparta Prague and Thun.
 The club faced Real Madrid in the last 16; a solo goal by Henry at the Estadio Santiago Bernabéu in the first leg inflicted the home team's first defeat in 18 Champions League matches.
 Arsenal produced a disciplined display at home a fortnight after to reach the quarter-finals and become the sole English representative left in the competition.
 At home to Juventus, Arsenal won 2–0, and a goalless draw at the Stadio delle Alpi meant the club progressed into the semi-finals against Villarreal.
 In the club's final European match at Higbhury, Kolo Touré scored a first-half winner to give Arsenal a 1–0 win.
-A late penalty save by goalkeeper Jens Lehmann in the second leg sent Arsenal into the 2006 Champions League Final, staged at the Stade de France, Paris.
+A late penalty save by goalkeeper Jens Lehmann in the second leg sent Arsenal into the 2006 Champions League final, staged at the Stade de France, Saint-Denis.
 The result, another goalless draw, was Arsenal's tenth clean sheet in a row – a new competition record.
 Defender Sol Campbell, returning from injury praised the team performance in his post-match interview: "It's brilliant for us.
 It's also great for the manager Arsène Wenger to get to the final in France – I'm sure he will get a great reception."

 In the final against Barcelona, Lehmann was sent off in 18th minute for a professional foul on striker Samuel Eto'o.
 Wenger reacted by substituting Robert Pires for goalkeeper Manuel Almunia, thus altering the formation.
 In spite of the disadvantage, Arsenal took the lead in the 37th minute, after Henry's free kick was headed in by Campbell.
 Henry missed a chance in the second half to give Arsenal a two-nil lead before Eto'o equalised with fourteen minutes left.
 Substitute Henrik Larsson set up Juliano Belletti to score the winner for Barcelona.
 Wenger criticised referee Terje Hauge for sending off Lehmann, a view shared by club captain Henry and FIFA president Sepp Blatter.